So, what exactly is EMDR?

 What to Expect During EMDR Sessions

 EMDR therapy typically involves multiple sessions, as it's a gradual process.
 Like tending to a garden, with time and care, you may begin to experience and witness positive changes in your life.
-You'll collaborate with your therapist who will guide you through the process, sharing only what you're comfortable with.
+You'll collaborate with your therapist, who will guide you through the process, sharing only what you're comfortable with.